Equipment & Preparation Guide

 • Functional headlight and taillight

-• Ice scratchers for hard pack conditions
+• Ice scratchers for hard pack conditions (Recomended)

 • Reliable pull cord (electric start recommended)